 Weebly offers four payment processors to choose from when setting up your online store:

 - Square: 2.9% + 30¢ per transaction

 - PayPal: 2.9% + 30¢ per transaction

-- Authorize: Fees depend on the merchant account
+- Authorize.Net: Fees depend on the merchant account

-Square, PayPal, and Authorize are only available to those on the Business and Performance plans.
+Square is only available to paid subscribers (Starter and above), while PayPal and Authorize are only available to those on the Business and Performance plans.
+Stripe is available to all Weebly users.
 In addition, for those on the Starter or Pro service plans, Weebly will charge an additional 3% fee per transaction.
 For those on the Business/Performance plan, the 3% Weebly transaction fee is waived and you will only pay the processor’s transaction fees.